 Sometimes a screening test finds something abnormal and follow-up is needed.
 It’s important to get follow-up without delay.

-Learn about follow-up after an abnormal finding on a mammogram.
+Follow-up after an abnormal finding on a clinical breast exam

-Learn about follow-up after an abnormal finding on a clinical breast exam.
+Follow-up after an abnormal finding on a mammogram

 A biopsy is needed to diagnose breast cancer.
 A biopsy removes cells or tissue from a suspicious area of the breast.
 The cells or tissue are studied under a microscope to see if cancer is present.